 Angela has a PhD in Psychology from the University of Birmingham, UK, and a BSc in Biological Sciences from the University of Wollongong in Australia.
 She has worked as a medical writer and editor, and as a systematic reviewer in the Department of Public Health, Epidemiology and Biostatistics at the University of Birmingham.
 She is also a certified personal trainer and worked as part of an NHS Weight Management Team delivering nutrition, exercise and behaviour change courses to obese patients referred by their GPs.
 She has a Masters degree in Weight Management; however, during the course of her graduate studies she became aware for the first time of a growing body of scientific evidence challenging the relevance of weight for long-term health outcomes.
 She is proponent of the Health At Every Size(R) principles and would like to see public health policy move away from a focus on weight loss and rather look at actual health outcomes and work to reduce health disparities.

-She is currently studying for a PhD in Psychology with a focus on experienced and internalised weight stigma and their impact on health behaviours and health outcomes.
+She is currently a Banting Postdoctoral Fellow at Western University in Canada.
+Her research focuses on weight stigma in society and how some higher-weight individuals are able to reject and resist this stigma.
 She is founder of the Annual International Weight Stigma Conference.